zominy/bash-cybersecurity-course/Module 3: Variables, Loops, and Conditionals: Building Logic for Defense/tutorial.md

 Create a new file called `simple_scanner.sh` as it is in the video.
 Apply appropriate privileges and open the editor.

 This may feel like a little shove in the water but trust me here, it is nothing we have not covered.
-Here is what we will write but please don't copy just take your time.
+Here is what we will write but try typing it out yourself following the steps, and feel free to reference the code if needed.
 For now have a peek:
 ```bash
 #!/bin/bash
 USERNAME=$(whoami)